doetoe/blockchain/README.md

 The lowest level system consists of a network of *nodes* that mindlessly mine data blocks satisfying a proof-of-work and forming a *blockchain*, and synchronize these among each other.

-For this to works correctly you need the modules
+For this to work correctly you need the modules

 * block
 * blockchain